garthdp/MunicipleWebsite/README.md

 ### Events Page
 ![image](https://github.com/user-attachments/assets/3e33100e-95da-4692-8bc4-b0f64c3eea7e)
 * This page will allow the user to search for events and then eventually start recommending events based on user searchs.
 * I implemented changes based on feedback and made the annoncements bar and put it on the left.
+It looks weird in the screenshot but thats not how it looks please look at video.

 ### Service Requests
 ![image](https://github.com/user-attachments/assets/2340ed7a-b3ee-4ab3-823d-6aff27baac3c)